MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

 >[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 > [!NOTE]
-> These instructions apply to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
+> These instructions apply to the Azure Information Protection classic client and not the Azure Information Protection unified labeling client.
 Not sure of the difference between these clients?
 See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
 >
 > If you are looking for information to configure a sensitivity label to apply Rights Management protection, see the Microsoft 365 Compliance documentation.
 For example, [Restrict access to content by using encryption in sensitivity labels](/microsoft-365/compliance/encryption-sensitivity-labels).